George Wesler

 NPK FERTILIZER

 The chemical industry developed fertilizers in the early 1900s by making or mining concentrated forms of Nitrogen (N), Phosphorus (P), and Potassium (K) (NPK) rather than using living compounds as they exist in nature.
-These living compounds include manure and humus, which is a natural food for a rich variegated blend of organisms living on and within the soil like beetles, worms, and other invertebrate creatures, along with fungi, molds, yeasts, algae, insects, and other tiny microbes.
-These organisms add to the Earth’s carbon pool which is very important for sustained soil health.
+These living compounds include manure and humus, which is a natural food for a rich, variegated blend of organisms living on and within the soil, like beetles, worms, and other invertebrate creatures, along with fungi, molds, yeasts, algae, insects, and other tiny microbes.
+These organisms add to the Earth’s carbon pool, which is very important for sustained soil health.
 Without an abundant supply of these compounds, which survive only with adequate minerals, our soils become barren and can barely sustain life.

-The health and survival of all plants, domestic or wild, depends on the health of the soil and its ability to provide a constant supply of carbon and minerals.
+The health and survival of all plants, domestic or wild, depend on the health of the soil and its ability to provide a constant supply of carbon and minerals.
 The nutritional value of a plant is relevant to the conditions in which it is grown.
 The temperature, amount of sunlight, the humidity of the atmosphere, water, oxygen supply in the soil, and other factors of the general environment all play a role in a plant’s maturity.

 PLANT METABOLISM

-In its metabolic processes, innumerable substances are formed, such as sugars, starch, cellulose, acids, lignin, tannins, amino acids, proteins, amides, etc. However, with few minerals in the soil from which the plant can draw, it doesn’t have a good chance of metabolizing these substances or being healthy even if all the other relevant conditions are perfect.
+In its metabolic processes, innumerable substances are formed, such as sugars, starch, cellulose, acids, lignin, tannins, amino acids, proteins, amides, etc. However, with few minerals in the soil from which the plant can draw, it doesn’t have a good chance of metabolizing these substances or being healthy, even if all the other relevant conditions are perfect.
 If there is a lack of minerals in the soil, few of the necessary components of good soil exist, so plants become stunted, sick, and devoid of much of the food value they contained in prehistoric times.
-If we only go back 60 or 70 years, we find 30 percent more minerals in the soil than we find today.
-My grandfather raised large herds of cattle.
-They survived and were very healthy from eating the feed grown in those days.
-No supplements were required!
-Today’s cattle must be supplemented, or they will be malnourished, become stunted, sickly, lose their hair, and abort their calves, all because of a mineral deficiency in the soil.

 NPK Fertilizer